alishametkari/tic_tac_toe/README.md

 # tic_tac_toe
-Tic tac toe game implemented using python.
+Tic tac toe game implemented using python programming.
-Two players are required to play.
-Indexing of boxes start from 0. i.e. if we want to choose box sixth then input index should be given 5.
+Here one player is required to play as we will develop input values for one player by using random module is python and second player will enter manually using keyboard.